 “SPST, SPDT, DPST, and DPDT Explained – Littelfuse”, Littelfuse.com, 2020.
 [Online].
 Available: https://www.littelfuse.com/technical-resources/technical-centers/commercial-vehicle-technical-center/poles-and-throws.aspx.
 [Accessed: 13- Jan- 2020].

-Thanks are due to the following people: my anonymous colleague who originally asked the question, Mr. Les Young, and Mr. Anthony Kerstens for their comments on this article through LinkedIn.
+Thanks to the following people: my anonymous colleague who originally asked the question, Mr. Les Young, and Mr. Anthony Kerstens for their comments on this article through LinkedIn.